GRSupercool/Build-a-Web-App-Using-Vue/README.md

-# Test Project for buiding Web Apps in Vue
+# Test Project for Buiding Web Apps in Vue
 Vue.js App for Testing

 > An example project for testing development environments.